Dec

 Great Expectations and Unexpected Rarities

 Want to know one of the more difficult to find Finest Refractors?
 It features Harold Baines in his first season with the Baltimore Orioles and is considered the key card issued during his career.
-The card has the lowest graded population count (73) by far of any ’93 Refractor, making it a set-stopper for those seeking the highest grades.
+The card has the lowest graded population count (73 at the time of this writing) by far of any ’93 Refractor, making it a set-stopper for those seeking the highest grades.
 In fact, there are only two known to exist in Gem Mint condition.
 When thinking about what the tougher cards in the set would be, this one did not appear anywhere near the top of my expectations.

 EXPECTATIONS